Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 You will need to run a few TRIRIGA Reports to gather a list of buildings, floors, and reservable spaces.
 These are the reports to run:

-- All Buildings with Reservable Spaces: triBuilding - Find - All Buildings with Reservable Spaces
+- All Buildings with Reservable Spaces: `triBuilding -  Find - All Buildings with Reservable Spaces`
-- Reservable Space: triSpace - Reservable Space
+- Reservable Spaces: `triSpace - Reservable Space`